 Adding to the cave’s colorful history, during the early 1900 prohibition era (ban on the production, importation, transportation, and sale of alcoholic beverages) the cave became popular as a moonshine distillery and speakeasy, complete with a dance floor.

 Other uses over the years have included a roller and ice-skating rink, a merry-go-round, and a trout farm, created by three pristine creeks that flow into the property.
 A stream was dammed in the mid 1970’s to form a lake outside of the cave.

 Show Cave Operations

-The entire cave tour is paved and lit up, stays a mild 57 degrees year-round, and is 90 percent handicapped accessible.
-It is a good size cave, with many spectacular natural formations including soda straws, flow stone, stalactites, stalagmites, helictites (bent soda straws), and big beautiful columns.
-Stark Caverns is well-known in the science world for its predominate fossil: stromatolite.
-Stromatolite is a form of blue green sea algae that was alive during the time Missouri was submerged.
+The entire cave tour is paved and lit.
+It stays a mild 57 degrees year-round, and is 90 percent handicapped accessible.
+It is a good-size cave, with many spectacular natural formations including soda straws, flow stone, stalactites, stalagmites, helictites (bent soda straws), and big beautiful columns.
+The cave’s predominate fossil is stromatolite -fossilized blue green sea algae that was alive during the time Missouri was submerged.
 Stromatolites cover a significant portion of the ceilings within Stark Caverns.
 Geologic records indicate that the Stark Caverns stromatolite quality and quantity are among the largest in North America..